Quebec inquiry calls for legal protections for journalists’ sources

 A Quebec commission of inquiry is calling for stronger legal protections for journalists' sources and a greater distance between police and politicians, in findings that expose a raft of weaknesses that led to the tracking of reporters' smartphone data in the province.

-The findings found a series of problems which contributed to a scandal over police powers and press freedoms that came to light last year.
+The findings found a series of problems that contributed to a scandal over police powers and press freedoms that came to light last year.

 The commission, headed by Quebec Court of Appeal Justice Jacques Chamberland, puts forward recommendations ranging from greater accountability by police to reining in the scope of search warrants.